Hubertformin/inpensar-web/README.md

 # Inpensar App
-This is the web application (Front-end + Back-end) for inpensar.
 Inpensar is a financial tracker, that tracks expenses, manages budgets & accounts.
+This is a progressive web application (PWA) with both the Front-end and Back-end code
 The backend code lies int the `functions` directory.
 It is an express app running on firebase cloud functions.

 ### Features